IELTS or TOEFL: Which one is better For USA?

 Get estimated scores or IELTS, TOEFL & PTE

-TOEFL is an acronym for Test of English as a Foreign Language.
+TOEFL is administered by ETS, and the test is widely recognized by over 13,000 universities and institutions in 160+ countries, including nearly all universities in the United States.
+The TOEFL iBT is fully internet-based and evaluates reading, listening, speaking, and writing skills in academic contexts.
 It is a standardized test that assesses the English language skills of non-native speakers.
 TOEFL scores are valid for two years from your test date, but you can retake the test as often as you like.
 The TOEFL test is designed to assess proficiency in the four basic skills: reading, listening, speaking, and writing.
 The test consists primarily of multiple-choice questions with four choices (the exception being listening comprehension).
+If you're planning to study abroad, it's essential to register for the TOEFL exam well in advance.

 Comparison between IELTS and TOEFL